 Some of our competitors' drugs may be branded and subject to patent protection, and others are available on a generic basis.
+In addition, several branded products are currently available in subcutaneous formulation potentially providing better convenience to patients.
 Insurers and other third-party payors may also encourage the use of generic products or specific branded products.
 We expect that if our product candidates are approved, they will be priced at a significant premium over competitive generic, including branded generic, products.
 As a result, obtaining market acceptance of, and gaining a significant share of the market for, any of the product candidates that we successfully introduce to the market may pose challenges.
 In addition, many companies are developing new therapeutics, and we cannot predict what the standard of care will be as our product candidates progress through clinical development.

 The acquisition or licensing of pharmaceutical products is also very competitive.
 If we seek to acquire or license products, we may face substantial competition from a number of more established companies, some of which have acknowledged strategies to license or acquire products, and many of which are bigger than us and have more institutional experience and greater cash flows than we have.
 These more established companies may have competitive advantages over us, as may other emerging companies taking similar or different approaches to product licenses and/or acquisitions.
-In addition, a number of established research-based pharmaceutical and biotechnology companies may acquire products in late stages of development to augment their internal product lines, which may provide those companies with an even greater competitive advantage.
+In addition, a number of established pharmaceutical and biotechnology companies may acquire products in late stages of development to augment their internal product lines, which may provide those companies with an even greater competitive advantage.